-5.1 Daily Cost Factor calculation & quality control
+5.1 Daily Cost Factor Calculation & Quality Control

-To calculate variable "C", the Daily Cost Factor, expressed in dollars, IFM's require variable "A", the Fund Expense Ratio (FER), and variable "B", the market value of each security which is the Net Asset Value (NAV) of an investment fund.
+To calculate variable "C", the Daily Cost Factor, expressed in dollars, IFMs require variable "A", the Fund Expense Ratio (FER), and variable "B", the market value of a security for the day of the applicable class or series of securities of an investment fund (see section 5 above for the references for determining variable "A and "B").

-Currently, IFM's calculate the MER and TER components of the FER on a semi-annual basis (i.e. every 6 months).
-When doing so the calculation is done based on past 12 months data (or the available data for a newly established fund).
-As such the MER and TER values reported through MRFP, Prospectus, Fund Facts, and ETF Facts, is a backward-looking value.
+Currently, IFMs calculate the MER and TER components of the FER on a semi-annual basis (i.e. every six months).
+When doing so, the calculation is done based on the past six months (annualized) or 12 months data (or the available data for a newly established fund).
+As such the MER and TER values reported through the MRFP, Prospectus, Fund Facts, and ETF Facts, are backward-looking values.

-Use of reasonable approximations: As described in section 3 of this document, IFMs may use the most recently published MER and TER in the MRFP as the values for A to derive the Daily Cost Factor, or any other approximation process the IFM deems reasonable (i.e. IFMs may elect to calculate a more current FER for the Daily Cost Factor calculation, keeping in mind it may entail assessing its impact on the recently published disclosure documents).
+Use of reasonable approximations: As described in section 3 of this document, IFMs may use the most recently published MER and TER in the MRFP as the values for A to derive the Daily Cost Factor, or any other approximation process the IFM deems reasonable (i.e., IFMs may elect to calculate a more current FER for the Daily Cost Factor calculation).

-Controls and monitoring / periodic assessment: To help ensure the approximation of the Daily Cost Factor transmitted to registered dealers/advisers daily will not result in misleading information being reported to the dealers'/advisers' clients, IFMs will have controls in place to monitor on a reasonable periodic basis suitable for their businesses whether there are variations (i.e. doing a current time assessment) in the MER and TER compared to the values used to calculate the Daily Cost Factors that have been transmitted to dealers/advisers up to that point in time.
+Controls and monitoring / periodic assessment: To help ensure the approximation of the Daily Cost Factor transmitted to Dealers and PM firms daily will not result in misleading information being reported to the Dealers and PM firms clients, IFMs will have controls in place to monitor on a reasonable periodic basis suitable for their businesses whether there are variations (i.e., doing a current time assessment) in the MER and TER compared to the values used to calculate the Daily Cost Factors that have been transmitted to Dealers and PM firms.
 During these periodic assessments, IFMs will apply the "materiality assessment" (see "materiality assessment" referred to in section 8 of this document).